Mickey42302/JavaEditionDevTools/README.md

 • F3 + W = WireFrame

-This mod also restores key binds that were removed from the game.
-These will be listed alongside the built-in key binds when the F3 + F7 key bind is used.

-• F3 + R = Cycle render distance (shift to invert)

 ## Debug Renderers

 To make the debug renderers user-friendly, I added a menu that can be opened using F3 + F6.
 To toggle a debug renderer, click on the respective button.